Nonresident Fishing License Michigan Cost 2026

 nonresident fishing license options

-Several straightforward fee options govern nonresident fishing in Michigan: the annual all-species license costs $76 and runs from March 1 of one year through March 31 of the next, while a 24-hour daily license is available for $10 from the time of purchase.
+Michigan offers two main fee options for nonresident fishing.
+The annual all-species license costs $76 and runs from March 1 through March 31 of the next year.
+A 24-hour license costs $10 and starts at the time of purchase.

 What the License Covers and Who Needs It